-This particular roast, one of the easiest to do, I’ve been meaning to cook again for a while now.
+This particular roast, Chicken Roasted with Lemon and Garlic, (one of the easiest to do) I’ve been meaning to cook again for a while.
 But the chicken roasted with yoghurt and lime took precedence for several weekends now.
 And I have to admit a preference for it.
 Regardless of how good this is.
 This time around the decision to go with the lemon and garlic was partly due to the cauliflower stuffing with za’atar.
 Still, that would go really well with the other, too.
 Oh, the decisions.
 I’m actually torn between the two recipes.
 I’m guessing right now that the only way of deciding which is best is to go with the yoghurt and lime next weekend to taste the differences.
 Either way I’m not going with the recipe for the stuffing within this post.
 That’s going to be separate.
 It’s the end of the week and I’m behind schedule.
 To the extent I shouldn’t really be spending time on this!

 - olive oil

-- 500g x chicken leg quarters, skin and excess fat removed and discarded, rinsed
+- 500g (17.64 oz) x chicken leg quarters, skin and excess fat removed and discarded, rinsed

 - 2 x medium lemons, freshly squeezed through a fine sieve if necessary